fr407041/docker_swarm_rstudio/README.md

 4. You have successful deploy each worker with only one rstudio service by Parameter `mode: global`

 * Note: mode cannot be `replicated`, it will result conflict if two replicate in the same worker node.
+(As below)

 ![](https://i.imgur.com/Dl9h550.png)